Gwen felt intoxicated when she stumbled out from the lecture, followed closely by Mayuree.

 "Nonsense!"
 Petra allowed the spell to diffuse Richard's body.
 "He'll be fine after some bed rest."

-“That’s better.
-I can feel myself again.”
+"Well, that's nice."
 Richard breathed out.
-“You don’t really realise until after the fact how much healing takes out of you.”
+"You don't realise until after the fact how much healing takes out of you."

 "He couldn't have gotten you a Restoration?"
 Gwen interjected critically.